manjusdm/PDFReader/README.md

 PDFReader
 =========

-A Android sample app for reading pdf files.
+A sample app for reading pdf files in Android.